bitsof/bitsof/src/content/blog/solopreneur-business-automation.md

 author: "BitsOf Team"
 ---

-# AI-Powered Scaling for Solopreneurs: Building a Business that Grows Beyond You

 The modern solopreneur has unprecedented power.
 AI tools have transformed the business landscape, enabling a single person to operate with the capabilities previously requiring entire departments.
 But many solopreneurs still find themselves trapped in the classic dilemma: their business depends entirely on them, making it difficult to scale, take vacations, or eventually exit.

 ## The Solopreneur's Dilemma